delphix/mysqllinux/docs/docs/Provisioning.md

 - Require a linked dSource with at least 1 snapshot.
 - Require a Target environment added to Delphix.
 - A MySQL binary with the same version as the source db must be installed on the Target enviornment.

+    !!! warning
+        It may take upto 5 minutes after successful dSource creation for the status to show as Active.

 ## Provisioning a VDB